libwifi/libwifi/README.md

 It is written with a simple-to-use approach while also exposing features that allow more advanced use, with clean and readable code being a priority.
 Other goals of the library include cross-architecture support, clean compilation without warnings and strict error checking.

-The library is fully documented with code comments in both the headers files and the code files, and also has doxygen HTML documentation in `docs/html`.
+The library is fully documented with code comments in both the headers files and the code files.

 ## Building and Installing
 ### Linux